 Remove Unused Apps

 The first place to look to sweep out unneeded cruft on your Mac is in your Applications folder.
 When you bought your Mac, it came with a number of applications installed, and you may have downloaded and installed many others.
 But do you use them all?
 For example, Apple offered you apps like Pages, Numbers, Keynote, and GarageBand; did you download them, and do you use them?
 If not, getting rid of them can save a lot of space.

 To see your applications, open your Applications folder and view your apps as a list (choose View > as List, or click the List View button in the Finder toolbar).
 To add a column showing the date you last used an application, right-click on the column headers and choose Date Last Opened.
 Click that column header to sort by that date; it will be in descending order, showing the most recently used apps first.
 Click that header again to change the sort order, showing the apps you haven’t used in the longest time first.

 Next, sort your apps by size.
 To do this, click the Size column header.
 You may have some very large apps that you don’t use, and some of these may be Apple apps.
-For example, if you’ve downloaded iMovie and GarageBand, but don’t use the apps, they take up, respectively, 2.8 GB and 1.2 GB.
-Deleting them saves 4 GB, which is a substantial chunk of space on an SSD.
+For example, if you’ve downloaded iMovie and GarageBand, but don’t use the apps, they take up, respectively, 2.77 GB and 1.37 GB.
+Deleting them saves more than 4 GB, which is a substantial chunk of space on an SSD.
 You can always redownload any apps you’ve bought or downloaded from the Mac App Store; for other apps, ones that you may have bought directly from developers, it’s best to hold on to them if you’re not sure.

 One of the most useful features of Mac Washing Machine finds and deletes caches; these are folders that contain temporary files that certain apps write to help speed up performance.
 For example, your Web browser caches files it has viewed, so it may not need to re-download them when you visit a web page again.
 However, these caches can add up, and since you don’t return to most web pages, you can save a lot of space by deleting some of them.
 In the screenshot below, you can see that Mac Washing Machine can save more than 2 GB on my Mac, just by deleting unneeded caches.

 Next, if you go to the Library folder in your home folder (that’s the folder with the house icon and your user name), you’ll see lots of surprises.
 To view this folder—it might be hidden on your Mac—choose the Go menu in the Finder, press the Option key, then choose Library.